junxiang888/KampungKakis_GroupBuy_PhoneApp/README.md

 frontend

-1. clone this repository
+1. fork this repository
+2. clone your fork
-2. install the following dependencies by running the following 4 commands
+3. install the following dependencies by running the following 4 commands

 default dependencies: